can we just work it out

 will encounter the God who abides with them,

-and that promise will make the world of difference to that person who's been looking for the truth,
+and that promise will make the world of difference to

 the truth about the world, God and themselves.